dwarvesf/brainery/memo/succeed-naru---a-browser-focus-web-extension-for-us-market.md

 As we partner, more product ideas & features come up from payment plans, team collaboration and analytics.
 The ideas are unorganized.

-It leads us to 2 todo "list": "<span style='color:purple'>Icebox</span>" and "<span style='color:purple'>Client feedback</span>".
+It leads us to 2 todo "list": "<span style='color:pink'>Icebox</span>" and "<span style='color:pink'>Client feedback</span>".
 This drives a sense in separating feedback and idea contribution.

 The team meet up twice a week to go through the lists, modify each item to structured software requirements, and propose for clarification.